White Line Disease in Horses

 With white line disease, infection begins at the ground and moves upward. | iStock

-There are many instances where veterinarian-farrier collaboration provides a great service to a horse and owner.
-A farrier might contact a veterinarian about a horse on which he or she has worked that is showing some separation of the white line or a localized void of sole, causing a concern that the horse has developed white line disease.
+Veterinarians and farriers often collaborate to provide exceptional care for horses and their owners.
+For example, a farrier might contact a veterinarian about a horse on which he or she has worked that is showing some separation of the white line or a localized sole void, raising concerns that the horse has developed white line disease.

-Although the term “white line disease” is used loosely, it isn’t an accurate representation of the pathology that is occurring within the foot—the affected area lies just in front of the epidermal lamellae, not at the white line itself.
-White line disease (WLD) occurs secondary to an area of separation of the hoof wall at the inner part of the stratum medium, which happens to be the non-pigmented, softest part of the hoof wall.
-Such mechanical separation results from environmental conditions that allow entry of microorganisms such as fungi, yeasts, and bacteria into a weak spot with the potential to proliferate and extend more proximally into the hoof wall.
+Although the term “white line disease” is used loosely, it isn’t an accurate representation of the pathology occurring within the foot.
+The affected area lies just in front of the epidermal lamellae, not at the white line itself.
+White line disease occurs secondary to an area of separation of the hoof wall at the inner part of the stratum medium.
+This happens to be the nonpigmented, softest part of the hoof wall.
+Mechanical separation results from environmental conditions that allow microorganisms, such as fungi, yeast, and bacteria, to enter a weak spot, proliferate, and extend more proximally into the hoof wall.

-The infection usually tends to be a mix of both bacteria and fungi.
-Any of the feet or all four feet can be affected.
-There can be extensive areas of diseased tissue or the problem area can be localized within a small area of a foot.
+The infection is usually a mix of bacteria and fungi.
+Any or all four feet can be affected.
+Areas of diseased tissue can be extensive, or the issue can be localized within a small area of a foot.

 Conditions Conducive to White Line Disease

-Moisture is thought to be an inciting cause because it softens the foot, allowing entry of dirt and microorganisms.
-Although white line disease is more prevalent in wet conditions, horses in arid and hot climates can also develop the problem.
+Moisture is thought to be an inciting cause because it softens the foot, allowing dirt and microorganisms entry.
+While white line disease is more prevalent in wet conditions, horses in arid and hot climates are also at risk.
 Cracks that form in dry hooves similarly set up favorable conditions for invading microorganisms.

 Mechanical stressors on a hoof are primary risk factors for white line disease.
 Hoof wall separation results from abnormal loading patterns of a foot and/or hoof distortions such as long toe and underrun heels, club foot, sheared heels, or overgrown hooves.
 It can also occur after a hoof abscess.
 In addition, laminitis is notorious for causing hoof wall separation.